kennt/pylinsolve/README.md

 4. Solve

 ### Simple example
-This example is taken from the book "Monetary Economics" by Lavoie and Godley, 2007.
+This example is taken Chapter 3 of the book "Monetary Economics 2e" by Lavoie and Godley, 2012.
 ```python
 from pylinsolve.model import Model
 from pylinsolve.utils import round_solution,is_close